 Stitches and techniques

-Treble crochet: yarn over twice and insert hook, yarn over and pull yarn through, 4 loops on hook, yarn over and pull through 2 loops, 3 loops on hook, yarn over and pull through 2 loops, 2 loops on hook, yarn over and pull through both loops.
-To start a round with a treble crochet chain 1, single crochet, chain 2 (counts as one treble crochet).
+Double crochet: yarn over and insert hook, yarn over and pull yarn through, 3 loops on the hook, yarn over and pull through 2 loops, 2 loops on the hook, yarn over and pull through both loops.
+To start a round with a double crochet, chain 1, single crochet, chain 1 (counts a one double crochet) I call this a ‘starting double crochet’.

 Key